3PL Value Creation Asia Summit 2019

 Technology and Automation

 - Artificial intelligence and machine learning were both seen as ways to replace routine clerical functions through automation and driving efficiency increases.
-A.I. could also permeate into some higher functions such as load matching and optimal carrier selection within the next five years.
+A.I. is also making its way into some higher functions such as load matching and optimal carrier selection.

 - Interest in Digital Freight Matching platforms such as Uber Freight and Manbang continues to drive investment.
 To stay competitive, 3PLs need to invest in technology and be so efficient they cannot be disrupted.